Access to Services

 Wellstar West Georgia Hospice Volunteers Sponsor their Annual Poinsettia Sale

 Wellstar West Georgia Hospice in LaGrange has provided dedicated, compassionate care for patients for more than thirty years.
 This year, the facility hosts its 34th Annual Poinsettia Sale to share the beauty of the holiday season, while also collecting contributions that directly benefit its mission.

 Once again you can continue the tradition when you purchase beautiful poinsettias through this program to share with your family, friends and business associates.
 The cost is $15 per plant.

-If you have questions, please call 706-845-3962 for assistance.
+If you have questions, please call Sandy Melton at 706-845-3962 for assistance.
 Note that orders more than $75 will be acknowledged showing your tax-deductible contribution.

 Thank you very much for supporting the ongoing care efforts of West Georgia Hospice in our community.
-And don't delay: the deadline to place your order is November 1, 2022.PLEASE NOTE: Poinsettias are SOLD OUT for 2022.
-Thanks, everyone, for your support!
+And don't delay: the deadline to place your order is November 1, 2023.Your support of Wellstar West Georgia Hospice is sincerely appreciated, thank you!